FreeMasen/WiredForge.com/content/analytics_info/info.md

 Each night at midnight, I purge the last 30 days of information.

 ## Conclusion
 Hopefully the above is enough to help you understand the what and why of my "analytics".
-If you have any concerns or questions please feel free to send an email to r \[at\] robertmasen.pizza.
+If you have any concerns or questions please feel free to send an email to r \[at\] robertmasen.com.